shubhanagrawal/stock-insight-agent/README.md

 `Scrape News -> Extract Tickers -> Analyze Sentiment -> Generate Insight`

-![A simple flowchart showing the 4 stages of the pipeline] `(Create a simple diagram and add it here)`
+![A simple flowchart showing the 4 stages of the pipeline]

 ### **Tech Stack**